 It is also advisable to be mindful about the effect of any communications you have with your former partner.
 By keeping your communications practical and effective, it will avoid the risk of misinterpretation and mistrust.

 A breakdown of a relationship is an immensely stressful occasion in someone’s life, and it may be beneficial to seek professional emotional support, to run simultaneously alongside the legal advice you are receiving.

 There is always a balance to be had between maintaining an amicable working relationship with your ex, whilst also ensuring that you receive a financial outcome which is fair and meets your needs, and that any arrangements put in place for the children are in their best interests.
 The purpose of good legal advice is to ensure that you are making the best long-term decisions for you and your family.
 If you make the right decisions during the divorce process, this will help you reach a fair and amicable outcome.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.